jehoulastrid/Twitter-Demographics-PWS/README.md

 # Predicting the Demographics of Twitter Users with Programmatic Weak Supervision

-This repository contains the code implementation of the paper "redicting the Demographics of Twitter Users with Programmatic Weak Supervision", written by Jonathan Tonglet and Astrid Jehoul in 2021-2022 under the supervision of Manon Reusens and Prof. Dr. Bart Baesens.
+This repository contains the code implementation of the paper "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision", written by Jonathan Tonglet and Astrid Jehoul in 2021-2022 under the supervision of Manon Reusens and Prof. Dr. Bart Baesens.
 The paper is part of a research project conducted in partnership with Statistiek Vlaanderen, represented by Dr. Michael Reusens.